varigence/docs/bimlflex/reference-documentation/SsisValidateExternalMetadata.md

 # Validate External Metadata

-Should generated SSIS packages validate external metadata.
+Determines whether generated SSIS packages validate external metadata.

 Notes:
 * This setting is part of the `SSIS` settings category.
 * The default value for this setting is `true`.